Water sensitive urban design

 Passive cooling through increased vegetation cover.

-The Victorian Urban Stormwater Best Practice Environmental Management Guidelines (Victorian Stormwater Committee, 1999) mentioned in Clause 22.08-6 define best practice stormwater pollutant removal as:
+The Victorian Urban Stormwater Best Practice Environmental Management Guidelines (Victorian Stormwater Committee, 1999) mentioned in the VPP's define best practice stormwater pollutant removal as:

 80% reduction in the typical urban load of total suspended solids